-At St. Joseph's Catholic Primary we identify that young people mature in different ways.
+At St. Joseph's we identify that young people mature in different ways.
 Our teaching about relationships and sexuality is respectful of each child's starting point, their faith, culture and background.
 Lessons are framed by this understanding and young people encouraged to respect each other in their differences, and develop an approach of dialogue.
-Rainbows co-ordinators and safeguarding officers will be identified to offer support and contact outside services as required for young people who require or request additional needs or support.